bcit-pollination/installation_instructions_pollination/docs/web/mysql_database.md

 ## Overview

-This document will show you how to:
+In this tutorial you will:
 1. Install and starting MySQL server 8.0
 1. Generate required MySQL tables and stored procedures
 1. Set up MySQL database user